averlieren/brandon/README.md

 # brandon
-i wanted to create a programming language.
+i started this project because i wanted to create a useless programming language.

 however, i didnt know what language to target.